-To ensure that what we offer continues to meet the needs of local older people, we gather opinions and feedback via short surveys through SOOM (Somerset Older Opinions Matter).
-We'd love it if you joined the survey panel and shared your opinions.
+To ensure that the services we offer do meet the needs of local older people, we ask for feedback via short SOOM (Somerset Older Opinions Matter) surveys (see page 15 for details).
+We'd be grateful if you could sign up to take part.
+Your opinions and feedback matter to us.